nextflow-io/training/docs/hello_nextflow/11_hello_nf-core-pipeline.md

 Template features can be flexibly included or excluded at the time of creation:

-!!! question "Exercise"

 Follow these steps create your first pipeline using the `nf-core pipelines create` TUI:

     1. Run the `nf-core pipelines create` command
     2. Select **Let's go!** on the welcome screen